valeiras/working-day/README.md

 ### TODO:

-- Add date selectors to the chart
+- Correct the time format for the tooltip
 - Make the skeletons match the cards
 - Add toasts informing of the success or failure of operations
 - Add time-based alerts.